 The purchase price is all that you pay.
 There is no annual fee or membership fee involved.

-There are approximately 70 pharmacies in southeast Queensland that carry the product.
+There are approximately 70 pharmacies in southeast Queensland that carry the product, click here to find your closest retailer.
 More will be available soon.

 We started with necklace pendants in enamel and stainless steel, the smaller of which can also be worn on a charm bracelet.

 There is the Medi-tag which is an adhesive tag that was designed to be applied to a bus pass, driver’s licence, Medicare card, mobile phone or the clear window in a wallet.
 It is ideal for children.